You get shingles when the virus that may have given you chickenpox when you were young becomes active again. Doctors don’t know why this happens.

 Should I get a vaccine?

-Doctors say most healthy people over 50 should get Shingrix -- it’s available at pharmacies as well as doctors’ offices.
+Doctors say most healthy people over 50 should get Shingrix, as well as anyone 19 or older who are immunocompromised.
+It’s available at pharmacies as well as doctors’ offices.
 Most people have been exposed to the chickenpox even if they didn’t actually develop symptoms.

 - You are allergic to any part of the vaccine